Call For Speakers

 • Leveraging AI for intelligent test automation, simulation of complex scenarios, and continuous testing

-• Evolving QA roles: testers as data curators, AI trainers, and stewards of responsible automation
+• Evolving QA roles: testers as data curators, Al trainers, and change agents

 Selection Process